daftengineer/daftengineer.github.io/_posts/2018-09-12-crimes-in-india.markdown

 ---

 <div style="color:black;"><p></p>
  <p style="text-align:justify;">This article is about plain old explorative analysis of crimes data available to us in public domain which required nothing but pandas and numpy to get implemented.
 In this article I will be exploring the below question and plot the trend diagram for each.
-All the logic will be as per same as last project had.</p>
+All the logic will be as per same as last project had.</p>r
+ <p style="text-align:justify;">Jupyter notebook for this article can be found <a href="https://github.com/daftengineer/MachineLearningProjects/blob/master/Crimes_in_india.ipynb">here</a></p>
  <ol>
   <li>Maximum Numbers of murders yearly statewise</li>
   <li>Maximum Numbers of murders yearly districtwise</li>